top of page

 We need to ensure our sessions feel safe for both of you, because without that foundation, our work won’t succeed

-For the injured partner, we’ll explore the deep feelings behind the hurt, such as fear, sadness, or anger, and connect them to unmet needs (e.g., feeling safe, valued, or loved).
-For the partner who caused the injury, we’ll work on understanding their emotions—guilt, shame, or even fear—and help them see the injury from their partner’s perspective.
+For the injured partner, we’ll explore the deep feelings behind the hurt - fear, sadness, anger - and connect them to unmet needs, like feeling safe, valued, or loved.
+For the partner who caused the injury, we’ll work on understanding their own emotions - guilt, shame, fear - and help them see the injury from their partner’s perspective.

 This injury will become part of your story